Rashed50/jupyterlab_with_docker/README.md

 ### Now create requirements.txt
-Inside this  file write all your required library that you need.
+Inside the project directory create this  file and write all your required library that you need.
 Here I just used the "pandas" library , so I just typed pandas.If you need more just type more below pandas name